UsamaMehboob/aws-s3-transfer/Readme.md

-# S3 BackUp File Transfer Utility
+# S3 BackUp File Transfer Utility.
 This utility uses single and multipart uploads using boto3 library to transfer files to S3 bucket.

 ## Get Your Environment Ready